A lock or https:// means you’ve safely connected to the .gov website. Share sensitive information only on official, secure websites.

 To register to vote or to update your address, please use one of the following options below:

-Mail the completed Voter Registration Form to the Cuyahoga County Board of Elections.
+Mail the completed Voter Registration/Update Address Form to the Cuyahoga County Board of Elections.

 Cleveland, OH 44115-2497